FaridaminAlireza/ImageColorMorph/README.md

   - Creates a histogram from pixel values, where buckets are a  pre-defined list of well known colors.
   - The histogram is stored in  data/stats.

-COLOR_MORPH [image_path]:
+COLOR_MORPH [image_path]
   -  Applies color transitioning.
   - The transformations are stored in data/transformations.
   - The intermediate images are stored in data/frames.
   - The video is build in data/video.

-## Limitations:
+## Limitations
   The current implementation works best on images with low number of pixels as the pixel processing is performed sequentially.
+Also, the assignment of pixels to color buckets is performed independently for each pixel.
-  Also,  the bucket identification is performed independently for each pixel.
-Applying the well known algorithm [X] that divides the image into boxes based on their second derivative can dramatically enhance the bucketing process.
+  By applying the image decomposition method which divides an image based on local intensity we can dramatically enhance the performance of the bucketing process.